 Marine Mammal Research Internship

-Archipelagos Institute of Marine Conservation Team is pleased to announce that the recruitment process for our Spring/ Summer 2017 Internship projects has just begun.
+Archipelagos Institute of Marine Conservation Team is pleased to announce that the recruitment process for our Winter/Spring 2018 Internship projects has just begun.
 Students and recent graduates are invited to join our research efforts in the Aegean Sea islands.

 As part of our team, you can expect to gain skills and experience in: